sogis/pdf4oereb/README.md

 ## System Requirements

-For the current version of _pdf4oereb_ , you will need a JRE (Java Runtime Environment) installed on your system, version 1.8 or later.
+For the current version of _pdf4oereb_ , you will need a JRE (Java Runtime Environment) installed on your system, version 11 or later.

-If a JDK > 1.8 for building is used, there are some failing tests.
-It seems that the base64 encoding of images is slightly different.

 ## Developing

-_pdf4oereb_ is a Gradle multiproject. `library` contains the code for the library and the stand alone programm and `web-service` is the Spring Boot application.
+_pdf4oereb_ is a Gradle project.

 ### Testing

-The library has some special "wms" tests which will only be run if you explicitly run the task:
+NOT YET IMPLEMENTED: The app has some special "wms" tests which will only be run if you explicitly run the task:

 ```
-./gradlew library:test library:wmsTest
+./gradlew clean app:test app:wmsTest
 ```

 These tests require a running external web map service.

-The web service has only some functional / integration tests and no unit tests.

 ### Building

-Building the library: `./gradlew clean library:build` or `./gradlew clean library:jar`.

-Building the standalone program: `./gradlew clean library:build library:customFatJar`.
-The executable fat-jar (`pdf4oereb-fat-VERSION.jar`) can be found in `./build/libs/`.

-Building the Spring Boot application: `./gradlew clean web-service:build`.
+Building the app: `./gradlew clean app:build app:assembleDist`.

-A Docker image of the web service can also be built: `./gradlew clean web-service:build web-service:buildDockerImage`.

 ## Running